Naperville Central High School: Science

 The NCHS Science Olympiad Team, founded in 2004, ranked third in the state in 2005 and 2006 and second in state in 2007 and 2008(thus advancing to the national tournament).
 The Worldwide Youth in Science and Engineering Team won the State Championship in 2006, ending rival Naperville North's multiple-year winning streak.
 In 2009, Central's WYSE team captured first place at the regional competition held at Naperville North.
 The Varsity Junior Engineering Technical Society (JETS) TEAMS's team placed first in the nation in 2006; the JV JETS team placed second.
 In 2009, the Varsity JETS team took 1st place at the regional competition held at IIT (Wheaton Campus), while the JV team took 2nd.

 In 2006, four students from NCHS competed in the Toshiba/NSTA Exploravision Competition and were recognized as 2nd Place National Finalist Winners for their design of a Wireless Information Integration network.

 Chess

 The NCHS chess team placed in 10th in 2010 and respectably in 2005 and 2006, and student Dafe Finster was the Individual State Champion in 2005.

+Esports

+The NCHS Esports Club has had several teams place in state throughout the years, spanning from 2019 to the present through the IHSEA.

+The following teams have placed in state in their respective IHSEA state tournaments: